richpeck/exception_handler/README.md

   <br />
 </p>

 The reason this is important is due to the way in which Rails works → the "layout" is a "wrapper" for the returned HTML (the "styling" of a page).
-If you return a `nil` layout, you'll end up with the "view" HTML and nothing else.
+If you have no layout, you'll end up with the "view" HTML and nothing else.

 This means that if you want to change the "look" of a Rails action, you simply have to be able to change the `layout`.
 You should not change the view at all.